OmarAzizi/SKernel/README.md

 Which will build the kernel source code and run it using the QEMU emulator ([Install QEMU](https://www.qemu.org/)).
 <br>

-You can rerun the kernel without building it using:
+You can rerun the kernel without building it again using:
 ```bash
 make rerun-kernel
 ```